samuelkim314/DeepBO/README.md

 ### Bayesian Optimization of Composite Functions

-`BOCF/` is mostly copy + pasted from [this repository](https://github.com/RaulAstudillo/bocf) which appears to be an implementation of the paper [Bayesian optimization of composite functions(https://arxiv.org/abs/1906.01537), which performs Bayesian optimization of composite functions that produce intermediate information using GPs
+The directory `BOCF/` is mostly copy + pasted from [this repository](https://github.com/RaulAstudillo/bocf) which appears to be an implementation of the paper [Bayesian Optimization of Composite Functions](https://arxiv.org/abs/1906.01537).
+This repository performs Bayesian optimization of composite functions using multi-output GPs.

 We have added the files `BOCF/opt_scatter_bocf.py` and `BOCF/opt_pc_bocf.py` for optimization on the nanoparticle scattering and photonic crystal problems, respectively.
 Note that this library has its own set of requirements and